Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 • Recreational marijuana can be purchased from recreational marijuana dispensaries throughout the state.
 Call first to make sure they have the ability to sell recreational marijuana products because many are medical marijuana dispensaries only and you will need a medical marijuana card to purchase from that dispensary.

-Life Flower Dispensary is a recreational and medical marijuana dispensary that is open 7 days a week from 8am – 12am daily.
+Life Flower Dispensary is a recreational and medical marijuana dispensary that is open 7 days a week from 8 am – 12 am daily.
 We are conveniently located near downtown and can be easily accessed from the airport.
-We have a large menu of marijuana, hash, and marijuana edibles and even a selection of pre-rolled joints to make life easier!
+We have a large menu of marijuana, hash, and marijuana edibles, and even a selection of pre-rolled joints to make life easier!
 Our specialty is organic cannabis and solventless rosin.
 The staff is happy to help you find just what you are looking for.

 Colorado’s cannabis policy states that each community can decide if they want to sell marijuana, but it is widely approved in the greater Denver area.
 You can purchase recreational marijuana from these dispensaries as long as you are 21 and older.